decred/dcrdex/dex/networks/eth/contracts/v1/contracts/README.md

 wallet that can only interact via ERC-4337 would need to wait for the refund timeout.

-## v.initiator Is Not Validated Against msg.sender

-In `initiate`, there is no check that `v.initiator == msg.sender`.
-The caller pays for the swap, but the refund goes to `v.initiator`.
-If set incorrectly, refunded funds go to the wrong address with no way to recover them.
+## Refund Is Callable by Any EOA

+The `refund` function does not restrict the caller to `v.initiator`.
+Any EOA can trigger a refund for any expired swap.
+The funds are always sent to `v.initiator`, so there is no theft risk, but a third party can force a refund that the initiator might have preferred to leave open — for example if the counterparty is still attempting to redeem.
+In the DCRDEX protocol this is not a practical concern because refund timestamps are chosen with sufficient margin and the DEX server coordinates timing, but direct users of the contract should be aware that expired swaps can be refunded by anyone.

-## Fee-on-Transfer and Rebasing Tokens
+## Rebasing and Fee-on-Outbound-Transfer Tokens

-The contract is not compatible with fee-on-transfer or rebasing tokens.
-No currently supported tokens (USDC, USDT, WETH, WBTC, POL) have this property, but there is no on-chain guard preventing their use.
-A post-transfer balance check in `initiate` would reject such tokens at initiation time rather than allowing silent accounting mismatches that surface later as failed redemptions for the last redeemer.
+The contract is not compatible with rebasing tokens.
+No currently supported tokens (USDC, USDT, WETH, WBTC, POL) have this property.
+Fee-on-transfer tokens are rejected at initiation time via a post-transfer balance check, but rebasing tokens that change balances outside of transfers have no on-chain guard.

+Tokens that charge fees only on outbound transfers (not on the `transferFrom` during initiation) would pass the balance check but deliver less than `v.value` on `redeem` or `refund`.
+No currently supported tokens have this property.

+## \_payPrefund Silently Ignores Transfer Failure

+`_payPrefund` does not check the return value of the ETH transfer to the EntryPoint.
+This is per the ERC-4337 specification: the EntryPoint handles insufficient prefund scenarios itself (reverting with AA21), so a failed prefund transfer does not need to revert `validateUserOp`.

+## Test Swap Has No Backing ETH

+The constructor creates a permanent test swap with `value: 1 ether` for bundler compatibility checks, but no ETH is actually deposited.
+This is safe because `redeemAA` skips the test swap before adding to `total`, and `redeem`/`refund` reject it outright via the `testSwapKey` check.

+## sha256 Precompile Cost

+The contract uses `sha256` throughout (for `contractKey`, `secretValidates`, etc.) rather than the native `keccak256`.
+This is intentional for cross-chain compatibility with DCRDEX, which uses SHA-256 for atomic swap secrets.
+The `sha256` precompile costs roughly double what `keccak256` does (60 base + 12/word vs 30 + 6/word), but this is negligible relative to the storage operations in each transaction.